santiagomoneta/k8-docker-desktop-kafka/README.md

 # I want moar!

-if you want to dig into the Kubernetes dashboard, please do the following:
+If you want to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself:

 - Start the Kubernetes dashboard: ```kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0/aio/deploy/recommended.yaml```
 ![enter image description here](https://i.imgur.com/rLnT1IF.jpg)